Jensssen/picnic-ai-agent/python_picnic_api/README.rst

 Disclaimer
 """""""""""""""""

-The Picnic API was originally developed by Mike-Brink_.
+This unofficial Picnic API was originally developed by Mike-Brink_.
 You can find his Repo here_.
 Unfortunately, he is not responding to any issues or pull requests.
-Therefore, I have decided to fork his project and continue the development.
+Therefore, I have decided to fork his project and continue the development on my own.
 Some endpoints were not working anymore, so I had to fix them.
 I have also added some new ones.

 .. _Mike-Brink: https://github.com/MikeBrink